 That is the conversation I have with Holly every year.

 I let this slide too long.
 I posted this post in 2016.
-In 2018, someone kindly and candidly brought to my attention that I didn’t offer any action to take to get into the Holiday spirit.
+In 2018, someone kindly and candidly brought to my attention that I didn’t offer any actionable advice for getting into the Holiday spirit.
 I’m correcting that now.

 - Have a few small parties (not one big one).